Cake2Rock/SelfAssessment/Skills/JavaScript.md

 ## Programming fundamental concepts
 - Language
-  - Object
+  - Object🖐️ used
-  - this
+  - this🖐️ used
-  - arrow function
+  - arrow function🎓 known
-  - async function
+  - async function🎓 known
-  - call
+  - call🎓 known
-  - bind
+  - bind🎓 known
-  - apply
+  - apply🎓 known
-  - instanceof
+  - instanceof🖐️ used
-  - ...spread
+  - ...spread👂 heard
-  - ...rest
+  - ...rest🎓 known
-  - typeof
+  - typeof🎓 known
-  - destructuring
+  - destructuring👂 heard
-  - generator
+  - generator👂 heard
-  - iterator
+  - iterator🎓 known
-  - async generator
+  - async generator👂 heard
-  - async iterator
+  - async iterator👂 heard
   - chaining
   - optional chaining
   - IIFE
-  - global
+  - global🎓 known
-  - globalThis
+  - globalThis🎓 known
-  - window
+  - window👂 heard
   - getters and setters
-  - __proto__
+  - __proto__🎓 known
-  - prototype
+  - prototype👂 heard
-  - equality operators
+  - equality operators🎓 known
-  - logical operators
+  - logical operators🎓 known
-  - bitwise operators
+  - bitwise operators🎓 known
-  - ternary operator
+  - ternary operator🎓 known
-  - void
+  - void🎓 known
-  - yield
+  - yield🎓 known
-  - await
+  - await👂 heard
   - template literal
   - strict mode
-  - delete
+  - delete🎓 known
-  - in
+  - in🎓 known
-  - super
+  - super👂 heard
-  - Symbol
+  - Symbol🎓 known
   - Reflect
 - Statements
-  - if
+  - if🖐️ used
-  - while
+  - while🖐️ used
-  - do..while
+  - do..while🖐️ used
-  - for
+  - for🖐️ used
-  - for..in
+  - for..inv🖐️ used
-  - for..of
+  - for..ofv🎓 known
-  - for await
+  - for await🎓 known
-  - throw
+  - throw👂 heard
-  - break
+  - break🖐️ used
-  - continue
+  - continue🖐️ used
-  - import
+  - import🖐️ used
-  - export
+  - export🖐️ used
-  - label
+  - label🖐️ used
-  - try..catch
+  - try..catch🖐️ used
-  - switch
+  - switch🖐️ used
-  - class
+  - class🖐️ used
   - new Error
-  - with
+  - with🖐️ used
 - Functions
-  - function declaration
+  - function declaration🖐️ used
-  - function expression
+  - function expression🖐️ used
-  - return
+  - return🖐️ used
-  - default parameters
+  - default parameters🖐️ used
-  - functional object
+  - functional object🖐️ used
 - Data structures
-  - Array
+  - Array🖐️ used
-  - mixin
+  - mixin👂 heard
-  - extend
+  - extend👂 heard
-  - typed arrays
+  - typed arrays👂 heard
-  - Map
+  - Map🖐️ used
-  - Set
+  - Set🖐️ used
-  - undefined
+  - undefined🖐️ used
-  - null
+  - null🖐️ used
   - Proxy
-  - weak collections
+  - weak collections👂 heard
-  - timers
+  - timers🖐️ used
-  - EventEmitter
+  - EventEmitter👂 heard
-  - RegExp
+  - RegExp👂 heard
-  - Date
+  - Date🖐️ used
   - BigInt
 - Infrastructure
-  - V8
+  - V8🎓 known
-  - Node.js
+  - Node.js🖐️ used
-  - npm
+  - npm🖐️ used
-  - prettier
+  - prettier🎓 known
-  - MDN
+  - MDN🎓 known